 senior management must always be aware of late payers and position concentrations

+Prepayments and accrued income consists of accrued rental income ($12.6 million) and accrued exit fees ($4.4 million).

 Credit lines are approved using a formalised process of evaluating counterparty financial statements, D& B reports, payment histories etc. These files are updated on a periodic basis.
 The company has recently changed its policy to reduce the frequency of evaluation for smaller counterparties to 18 months and to increase the evaluation frequency of larger counterparties to every 6 months.
 Credit limits are set judgementally based on the Counterparty Risk Manager’s evaluation of the credit standing of the counterparty and the amount of credit required to conduct MGL’s volume of business with that customer.

 There is a daily credit review of the company’s credit exposure.
 Exposure includes forward MTM exposure (for LME and OTC business), any outstanding ledger balance/cash on deposit for margin, and any stock held as collateral.
 This is compared to the credit limit granted to the customer.
 Any balance over the limit is cash called from the customer.
 The counterparty risk manager also reviews the initial margin relative to the credit limit granted to the customer.
 This gives him an idea as to sensitivity of the position relative to the market moves (initial margin being indicative of the open position with the customer).
 There is no evaluation of potential credit risk based on stress tests or Credit Value-at-Risk (CVAR).
 A daily report of customers over their credit limit is prepared and circulated to the traders.
 This shows the amount that the company is over the credit limit by, how long they have been over their limit, and the credit mitigating actions taken.
 The traders have access to the credit information and this is displayed on their screens when entering a trade.
 However this information is limited to the credit limit, and ledger balance.
 There is a project in place to add extra information to this screen to allow traders to take a more proactive stance regarding credit control.